CTA

 13. How does python handle argument passing: by reference or by value?

-In python, argument passing is done using “pass by object’s reference” or “call by sharing”
+In Python, argument passing is done using “pass by object’s reference” or “call by sharing”

 Let’s understand, what this means:

-For example, string or integer or list.
+For example, a string integer or list.

 When we call the function, the object’s reference is passed, and not the actual object.